 - Monitor customer responses: are people engaging, or saying “sounds like a bot”?
 Use feedback to adjust.

-- Ensuring escalation paths: If AI chatbot or automation fails to solve something emotionally or contextually important, have a human step in. (“If frustration is detected, route to human”)
+- Ensuring escalation paths: If an AI chatbot or automation fails to solve something emotionally or contextually important, have a human step in. (“If frustration is detected, route to human”)

 5. Transparent Use of AI